Frederik Hauch: Career

 After his return in 1777, he became an auscultant in the Supreme Court, despite the fact that he had not submitted to the legal official exam "in Latin".
 In 1779, he became chamberlain.
 In 1781, he was appointed county governor of Smålenenes County in Norway.
 In 1789, he was appointed prefect of the Diocese of Bergen and county governor of Søndre Bergenhus County.
 In 1802, he returned to Denmark to serve as prefect of the Diocese of Zealand and the Faroe Islands as well as county governor of Copenhagen County and the Faroe Islands.
 The following year, on 22 May, he became a Knight of Dannebrog and extraordinary judge in the Supreme Court.
 In 1810, according to a royal decree, he was appointed postmaster general and also in the same year a member of the Postkassepensionsdirektionen.
 He retired from the end of the year 1833.

 Personal life

 Hauch married to Karen Tank (1764–1802), daughter of Niels Tank of Rød Manor and Sophia Catharina Tank.

 Hauch died on 27 October 1839 in the Stable Master's House in Copenhagen.
 He was survived by a daughter and two sons.
 One of his sons was the author and professor Carsten Hauch.

 Awards

 In 1811, Hauch was awarded the title of gehejmekonferensråd.
-On 22 May 1823, Hauch was created a Knight of the Order of the Fannebrog.
+On 22 May 1823, Hauch was created a Knight of the Order of the Dannebrog.
 On 25 May 1836, he was awarded the Order of the Danneborg's Cross of Honour.